Espoleon/countries/README.md

 How I add a new country as video:
 https://youtu.be/wKAy4z92pfM

-Current progress as HTML preview can be found here:
+Current progress as HTML can be found here:
 http://countries.infinityfreeapp.com/

 ___

 [Pre-Releases](https://github.com/Espoleon/countries/releases) means complete letters e.g. A, B, C, ...
-They includes the current HTML preview and the current JSON.
+They includes the current HTML and the current JSON.

 Cause CORS (Cross-Origin Resource Sharing) I decide to add a JSON into the HTML preview.
 It's the same JSON as the JSON single file.